Creative Team

 Scott Guenther

-Scott has been with Spectacular Follies for the last nine years.
-His work has been seen with other local theatre companies like Uptown Players – Theatre Three – Stage West – Contemporary Theatre – Jubilee – GSM and WTT to name a few.
-Scott is the resident Lighting and Media Designer for The Turtle Creek Chorale.
-He started his career with The Dallas Opera and The Santa Fe Opera and soon moved on to design for dozens of Theatre, Dance and Choral companies while managing the technical needs of the Addison Theatre Centre for over 22 years.
+Scott is excited to be designing another show for Specular Follies.
+He has been with the company since 2013.
+His work has been seen with other local theatre companies like Uptown Players – Theatre Three – Stage West – Contemporary Theatre – Jubilee – Garland Summer Musicals and WTT to name a few.
+Scott is the Managing Director and Co-Artistic Director for Lyric Stage and Director of Production for Turtle Creek Chorale.
+He started his career with The Dallas Opera and The Santa Fe Opera and soon moved on to design for dozens of Theatre, Dance, and Choral companies while managing the technical needs of the Addison Theatre Centre for over 22 years.
 Scott is a graduate of The University of Texas, Arlington.

 Jason Foster